-John Heartfield’s photomontage of the führer with his chest and belly full of gold from his financial supporters is one of the artist’s most famous images.
+John Heartfield’s photomontage of Adolf Hitler with his chest and belly full of gold from his financial supporters is one of the artist’s most famous images.

-Heartfield conveys that Adolf Hitler is performing a miracle of political alchemy as he converts financial contributions from war investors into nonsense into order to stir up the people.
+Heartfield instantly visually makes it clear that the führer can perform a miracle of political alchemy.
+Hitler is able to convert financial contributions from war investors into nonsense into order to stir up the people.

-It was a count, a member of the German nobility, who saw the need for this montage to be reproduced as a poster and to be distributed throughout a Berlin under the shadow the Nazi Party.
+This montage of Hitler was originally an AIZ Magazine Cover.
+It was a count, a member of the German nobility, who saw the need for this montage to be reproduced as a poster and to be distributed throughout a Berlin under the shadow of the Nazi Party.

 John Heartfield Art In The Official John Heartfield Exhibition Shop

 “Adolf The Superman: Swallows Gold and Spits Junk”

 The John Heartfield Exhibition Shop

 offers a very high-quality reproduction of this searing portrait exposing Adolf Hitler.
 This image was typical of the type of art that made John Heartfield number five on the Gestapo’s Most Wanted List.
 Proudly display this collage reflecting the effect of financial backing on the nonsense spouted by today’s politicians.
 Profits from The Heartfield Exhibition Shop support The Official John Heartfield Exhibition and the development of an Online Museum For Progressive Political Art.